• Skip to primary navigation

 raw pie crust ready for the oven-3

-• Clean and slice up one pound of strawberries.
-Set them aside and let them air dry while you make the glaze.
-The glaze sticks better to dryer berries.
+• Wash, trim, and slice one pound (or a little more) of strawberries.
+Dry with a paper towel and set aside to let them air dry while the glaze cools.
+The glaze sticks better to dry berries.

-• In a larger saucepan, add 1 cup sugar to 1 ½ cups water over medium-high heat.
-Sprinkle in ¼ cup cornstarch slowly while stirring.
+• In a larger saucepan, add 1 cup sugar to 1½ cups water over medium-high heat.
+Sprinkle in ¼ cup of cornstarch slowly while stirring.

 adding cornstarch to pan with sugar and water

 • The mixture will turn cloudy.
 Stir continuously over medium heat and bring to a light boil.
-In about 3-4 minutes, it will turn clearer and thicken.
-When the thickening is complete (about a minute after it starts to clear), remove it from heat.
-Add a 3 oz package of Strawberry Jell-O® to the mixture and stir until completely dissolved.
+In about 3-4 minutes, it will start to clear and thicken.
+When the thickening is complete (about two minutes after it starts to clear), remove it from the heat.
+Add a 3-oz package of Strawberry Jell-O® to the mixture and stir until completely dissolved.

 adding strawberry jello to thickenend sauce